covid-at-home/covid-at-home/README.md

-## The website that this github repository is the editing back-end to live at
+## The website that this github repository is the editing back-end to is live at

 # [covid-at-home.info](https://www.covid-at-home.info)